Todt zum Bapst.

 Now Death will not spare me.

-As in all proper dances of death, this dance starts with the pope, who is the mightiest mortal on Earth.
+The dance starts, as all proper dances of death, with the pope, who is the mightiest mortal on Earth.
 As he says himself, his power is only exceeded by God.
 The pope's triple crown symbolizes his power over Heaven, Earth and Hell.

 According to Merian's introduction the pope should be a portrait of Felix V, who were antipope around 1440, when the mural was painted.
 This is hardly probable and in any case it's clear that the mural has been changed during the various renovations - particularly after the Reformation: The pope admits he's made a mint on selling indulgences, Death taunts the pope because his letters of indulgences are worthless, and there's a letter of indulgence lying about among the rubble and bones.

 The picture of Death, who has strapped a drum around his waist, while fetching the pope, is reminiscent of the pope from Heidelberg's block book (picture to the left).

 Death alludes to the pope's double cross: »Das zweyfach Creutz vnd dreyfach Kron«.
 Normally it's the patriarch, who carries the double cross: in Heidelberg: »Das czwefache crewcze loth fallen […] Ich habe das czwefache crewcze getragen«, and in the manuscript known as CPG 314: »Ich han das zwifach kreuz getragen«.
 In Kleinbasel it's also the patriarch who carries the double cross: »Ich han das hi […] tzwifach crutz getragen«